tomambroseharris/THfuncs/README.md

 example 1).

 ``` r
 prop_in_group(input_df = universities,
               breakdowns_vector = c("Country", "Ofs_Tariff_1920", "TEF_1819"),
               value_col = `Student numbers`,
               knowns_treatment = "count")
 ```

+**Notes** *The proportion of student numbers is still the same as in 2a, because the calculation is still the same.
+All that has changed is the presentation of how many of the rows contain known values*

 | Grouping        | Subgroup       | Proportion | Known in Group | Unknowns |
 |:----------------|:---------------|-----------:|---------------:|---------:|